greatest-ape/aquatic/README.md

 - Multithreaded design for handling large amounts of traffic
 - All data is stored in-memory (no database needed)
-- IPv4 and IPv6 support
+- IPv4 and IPv6 support, with separate swarms
 - Supports forbidding/allowing info hashes
 - Built-in TLS support (no reverse proxy needed)
 - Automated CI testing of full file transfers